Chapter 5. .NET Assemblies

 What Is an Assembly?

 As I already mentioned in Chapter 1, an assembly is a “unit of deployment,” which in most cases is just a file.
 An assembly is a repository for compiled .NET application code; any code you write will eventually be stored in some EXE file (if it is an application) or DLL file (for code libraries or extensions to an application).
-Everything that .NET needs to know to load and run your application ...
+Everything that .NET needs to know to load and run your application is stored in the ...

 Get Programming Visual Basic 2008 now with the O’Reilly learning platform.